 i) As the work progresses let it dry off slightly.
 This makes it easier to add details and to smooth out.
 Gradually build up your design adding and changing ideas, leaving textures and finishing off smoothly where needed.

-j) When finished if they are large heavy pieces, scrape out some of the clay from behind.
+j) If they are large heavy pieces scrape out some of the clay from behind when finished.
 This makes them lighter and helps the drying process.
 On the back, indent lines to help it adhere when attached to a wall.

 k) When the work is finished it will have changed from the original drawing.
 If it is complicated, redraw the outlines and number them, then indent each piece on the back with the relevant number.

 l) When finished leave your work uncovered to dry, keeping it weighed down so the edges cannot warp upwards.
 Use small objects like ashtrays, weights, pots etc., and put them round the edges and places you think are more likely to bend.

 m) During the drying period keep cleaning and tidying your work, altering parts if necessary to make them fit together perfectly